 Interested in becoming a KSC Reads tutor?
-The Fall 2017 tutor application will be linked here in mid-August.
-Applications received by Friday, September 1, 2017 have priority in our review and selection process.
+Apply Now.
+Applications received by Friday, August 31, 2018 have priority in our review and selection process.

 For more information regarding KSC Reads please contact Jessica Gagne Cloutier, Coordinator of Community Service.

 KSC Reads FAQs

 First and foremost, the tutors’ job is to get youth excited about reading.
 Tutors are placed with a local school or after school program, and matched with tutee/s for a semester or academic year.
 The grade level of a tutee is generally between pre-K and third grade.